ninanina19/ninanina19/README.md

 ## Hi there 👋
 I'm a passionate professional in the field of data.
-Currently enhancing my skills in data analysis and engineering, I also bring an interest in administration and management.
+Currently enhancing my skills in data analysis and engineering, I also have an interest in administration and management.

 <!--
 **ninanina19/ninanina19** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.